Healthy Homes Assessment Bridge Pā

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of a tenancy solutions ruling can be extremely costly for landlords and property managers.
-For expert guidance, contact us today to book your rental properties house evaluation.
+The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a tenant services ruling could be significant for property managers and landlords.
+For expert assistance, get in touch today to book your rental property house assessment.

 home assessments for rental properties